lobophf/lobophf/README.md

 I'm passionate about computing and science, as well as an aspiring web developer.

-- :seedling: I’m currently learning everything :smiley:
+- :seedling: I’m currently learning everything. :smiley:
-- :octocat: I'm looking contribute to Open Source projects
+- :octocat: I'm looking contribute to Open Source projects.
-- :earth_americas: I speak Portuguese and a little bit of English
+- :earth_americas: I speak Portuguese and a little bit of English.
-- :mortar_board: I'm a physicist and researcher
+- :mortar_board: I'm a physicist and researcher.
+- :camping: Sometimes I camp out in the middle of nowhere to talk to myself.

 ### Connect with me: